SEMOSS/documentation/docusaurus/docs/How To/App Creation Guides/React App Quickstart Guide.md

 In most instances this will create a local server in port 3000.

-Once it fully loads, you should be connected to CFG AI and your frontend should look like this:
+Once it fully loads, you should be connected to SEMOSS and your frontend should look like this:

 ![Pic13](../../../static/img/policyapp/policy13pic.PNG)
 >_Policy App running on local server_

 Congrats!
-You are now connected to CFG AI.
+You are now connected to SEMOSS.

 If this is your first time connecting to CFG, then you might need to populate your server with the resources you need to start analyzing data.
-Head over to [Navigating CFG AI](../../Get%20Started/Navigation) to learn more.
+Head over to [Navigating SEMOSS](../../Get%20Started/Navigation) to learn more.

 ## Customizing the Policy Bot